BestLoveForYou/AstralPathSQL/README.md

 launch it: java -jar AstralPathSQL.jar

 **Client**:Download /Client/AstralPathSQL.jar
-launch it in a save way
+launch it in a same way

 # Config
 The config of it (info.properties) include port , all_connect , and change_time